CodePath-52/CodePath-52/README.md

 **Required Must-have Stories**

-* [x] Users can log in and out off the app
+* [x] User can log in and out off the app
 * [x] App will remember login even after the app closes
-* [ ] Users can select the type of doctor they're looking for (dermatologist, general physician, pediatrician, etc.)
+* [ ] User can select the type of doctor they're looking for (dermatologist, general physician, pediatrician, etc.)
 * [ ] App will display contact information of local doctors of the appropriate type (in the local area)